 The Education Cannot Wait fund is the first global fund to prioritise education in humanitarian action.

-The fund - launched in May 2016 - will provide a mechanism through which governments, humanitarian organisations and others can collaborate to rapidly meet the educational needs of millions of children and young people in emergencies.
+The fund - launched in May 2016 - provides a mechanism through which governments, humanitarian organisations and others can collaborate to rapidly meet the educational needs of millions of children and young people in emergencies.

 It aims to raise almost $4 billion to provide with quality education to more than 13.6 million children and youth over the five years from its 2016 launch - and then to reach 75 million children in crisis situations by 2030.